-As mitigation is therefore limited, there is no opportunity to widen segments of these roadways that are now operating at a LOS "E" "F" during the peak season., these segments will continue to operate at "E" during the peak season peak hour for the foreseeable future.
-The Town will need to explore solutions to improve the level of service in this area.
-Further, in order to provide a more comprehensive analysis of local roadways, the Town shall collect daily traffic counts for all local roadways in the Town.
+As mitigation options are therefore limited, there is no opportunity to widen segments of the roadways that are now operating at a LOS "E" "F" during the peak season., these segments will continue to operate at "E" during the peak-season peak-hour for the foreseeable future.
+The Town will need to explore solutions to improve the level of service in these areas.
+Furthermore, in order to provide a more comprehensive analysis of local roadways, the Town shall begin collecting daily traffic counts for all local roadways in the Town.
 This process will establish the baseline.
 For those local roadways that are a LOS "C" or better, the Town should maintain the current LOS.
-The minimum peak season, peak hour level of service standard on all other collector or arterial roadways in the Town are currently set at a LOS of "D".
-The Town should strive to improve the LOS for Town roadways to a LOS "C".
+The minimum peak season, peak hour level of service standard on all other collector or arterial roadways in the Town roadways to a LOS "C".
 The process for changing the LOS for roadways is in coordination with the FDOT and the TPA.